Estimating the Convex Hull of the Image of a Set with Smooth Boundary: Error Bounds and Applications: Introduction

 \textbf{Related work}.
-The literature studies the accuracy of different set estimators including union of balls \cite{Devroye1980,Baillo2001}, $r$-convex hulls \cite{Rodriguez2016,AriasCastro2019}, Delaunay complexes \cite{Boissonnat2013,AamariPhD2017,Aamari2018,Boissonnat2018}, and kernel-based estimators \cite{DeVito2014,Rudi2017}.
-If the set to reconstruct is convex, taking the convex hull of \rev{a sample} yields a natural estimator with accuracy guarantees \cite{RipleyPoissonForest1977,Schneider1988,Dumbgen1996}.
-However, previous works do not study the problem of estimating the convex hull of non-convex sets.
+The literature studies the accuracy of different set estimators including union\rev{s} of balls \cite{Devroye1980,Baillo2001}, $r$-convex hulls \cite{Rodriguez2016,AriasCastro2019}, Delaunay complexes \cite{Boissonnat2013,AamariPhD2017,Aamari2018,Boissonnat2018}, and kernel-based estimators \cite{DeVito2014,Rudi2017}.
+If the set to reconstruct is convex, taking the convex hull of a sample yields an estimator with accuracy guarantees \revFirst{in Hausdorff distance \cite{Schneider1987,Schneider1988,Dumbgen1996,Braker1998}, volume \cite{RipleyPoissonForest1977,Schneider1988}, and mean width \cite{Schneider1987}, see \cite[Chapter 8.2]{Schneider2008} for a review.} However, previous works do not study the problem of estimating the convex hull of non-convex sets.
 Deriving finite-sample error bounds requires making geometric regularity assumptions on the set of interest.
 One such assumption is that the reach \cite{Federer1959} of the set to reconstruct is strictly positive \cite{Cuevas2009,AamariPhD2017,Aamari2018,Aamari2019,Aamari2022}, see Section \ref{sec:smooth_sets:smoothness_defs}.
 Intuitively, a submanifold of reach $R>0$ has a curvature bounded by $1/R$ (see Lemma \ref{lem:2nd_fund_form}) and cannot curve too much onto itself, which limits the minimal size of bottleneck structures \cite{AamariPhD2017,Aamari2019,Berenfeld2021} and guarantees the absence of self-intersections.
 Manifolds of positive reach admit tight bounds on the variation of tangent spaces at different points \cite{Niyogi2008,Boissonnat2019}, which allows deriving tight error bounds for sample-based reconstructions \cite{AamariPhD2017}.

 A challenge in applying previous analysis techniques to the estimation of the convex hull of $\Y=f(\X)$ is that the reach of $\Y$ may be zero in many problems of interest, including in problems where both $f$ and the boundary of $\X$ are very regular.
 For instance, in Example \ref{ex:intersection}, the reach of $\Y$ is zero ($\Y$ self-intersects) although the reach of $\X$ is strictly positive and $f$ is a local diffeomorphism.
 Requiring that $f$ is a diffeomorphism over $\X$ suffices to ensure that the reach of $\Y$ is strictly positive (see Lemma \ref{lemma:reach:diffeo} \cite{Federer1959}), but is an unnecessarily strong assumption that does not allow considering interesting problems with a larger number of inputs than outputs ($f:\R^m\to\R^n$ with $m>n$) such as in the case of reachability analysis of uncertain dynamical systems, see Section \ref{sec:applications}.
 Instead of relying on additional assumptions on $\Y$ or on its convex hull, we seek error bounds that are broadly applicable and that only depend on assumptions on $f$ and $\X$ that can be verified.